Bumgarner wins pitching duel as D-backs edge Rangers 3-2

 Varsho broke a 2-2 tie leading off the eighth.
 He pulled his fifth homer of the season into the right-field seats as the first batter faced by Brett Martin (2-3).

-Texas starter Jordan Lyles rebounded after allowing a second-inning home run to Peralta to limit Arizona to two runs on two hits in seven innings, retiring 14 straight at one point.
+Texas starter Jordan Lyles rebounded after allowing a second-inning homer to Peralta and limited Arizona to two runs on two hits in seven innings.
+He retired 14 batters in a row at one point.

 Texas took a 2-1 lead in the fourth.
 Adolis Garcia, hitless in his previous 15 at-bats, led off with a double to the gap in left-center.
 The All-Star rookie scored on Nathaniel Lowe’s opposite-field single to left.
 Lowe reached third on Andy Ibanez’s double and scored on a sacrifice fly by Charlie Culberson.